Considerations for Designing and Running an App in the Cloud

-By default, when you push an application, all files in the application’s project directory tree are uploaded to your Cloud Foundry instance, except version control or configuration files with the following file extensions:
+By default, when you push an application, all files in the application’s project directory tree are uploaded to your Cloud Foundry instance, except version control or configuration files or folders with the following names:

 If the application directory contains other files, such as log files, or complete subdirectories that are not required to build and run your app, you might want to add them to a